Please note that this article contains affiliate links, read disclosures here.

 I am always interested in learning about the tools people like to use to manage their finances, if any at all.

-Within this article, I have highlighted the financial tools I use most frequently, and essentially providing information on why they have become mainstays.
+I’m sharing the financial tools I use most frequently and essentially providing information on why they have become mainstays.

 Mint by Intuit